vorobiyko/universe/READme.md

    To enter the admin panel

-When cloning a project, a new database is created.
+When cloning a project, a new database config (folder .tmp) is created.
 In the folder backend/json-for-db/json-ex.txt There is a json for creating new collection items for the test

-A mandatory item will be to set in the admin panel "Settings" -> "USERS & PERMISSIONS PLUGIN" -> "Roles" Public -> set all accesses.
+A mandatory item will be to set in the admin panel "Settings" -> "USERS & PERMISSIONS PLUGIN" -> "Roles"-> Public -> (edit btn)-> Permissions -> Fox -> Select all.
 By default, they are not available

    The Fox collection for adding items is